Debt Camel

 • in London, take buses, not the tube.
 It may take a lot longer but it’s only for a few weeks;

-• ask if you can work from home for a couple of days;
+• see if you can work from home more often;

 • lift share and split the petrol costs.